Daniel Wolek

 Daniel Wolek is a fictional character on the American soap opera One Life to Live.
 He is the only son of original characters Larry Wolek and Meredith Lord.

 Background and storyline

-Daniel, nicknamed "Dan" or "Danny," is born onscreen November 17, 1971.
+Daniel, nicknamed "Dr. Dan" or "Dan" was born onscreen November 17, 1971.
 He is the first grandchild of series patriarch Victor Lord (Ernest Graves) to appear on the serial, and Victor's third-born grandchild in the show's final canon after Megan Gordon and Brian Kendall.
 His twin sister is born stillborn, which prompts mother Meredith (Lynn Benesch) to suffer post-partum depression and seek help from Dr. Joyce Brothers (playing herself).

 In 1973, Daniel's mother dies of a traumatic brain injury following a freak accident during an attempted robbery at the Lord estate Llanfair.
 Larry raises young Danny a single father and with help from his siblings Anna and Vince.
 Danny leaves fictional Llanview in 1979 attends to boarding school overseas.